OEscriba/OEscriba/README.md

 ### Hi, everyone 👋

-My name is Fernando, and i'm a brazilian Senior Customer Success Specialist.
+My name is Fernando, and i'm a brazilian Ex-Senior Customer Success Specialist.
 A little bit about me:

-- 💜 I work at Hostinger
+- 💜 I worked at Hostinger for 2 years
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Python
 - ⚡ Fun fact: I love playing RPG games such as Dark Souls and Witcher 3 e.e